Joburg Contemporary Art Foundation: Exhibitions

-JCAF’s exhibitions are themed, and visual, textual, aural, linguistic, spatial, and bio modalities are curated and arranged to offer innovative and creative programming.
-Each exhibition is accompanied by a journal that follows a structured research methodology.
+Exhibitions are curated according to a theme, and supported by a public programme that includes lectures, talks, performances and podcasts.
+Each theme is accompanied by a journal that follows a structured research methodology.
+The JCAF Journal is available for free online.

 The inaugural exhibition, Contemporary Female Identities in the Global South, was postponed due to the COVID-19 pandemic, and eventually opened to the public in September 2020.
 The exhibition featured renowned artists such as Bharti Kher, Wangechi Mutu, Nandipha Mntambo, Shirin Neshat and Berni Searle.
 It was the first of three exhibitions, curated under the theme, Female Identities in the Global South.

 The second exhibition, Liminal Identities in the Global South (2021), featured works by Searle, Jane Alexander, Lina Bo Bardi, Lygia Clark, Kamala Ibrahim Ishaq, Kapwani Kiwanga, Ana Mendieta, Lygia Pape and Sumayya Vally.
 The final exhibition, Kahlo, Sher-Gil, Stern: Modernist Identities in the Global South opened in 2022, featuring works by Frida Kahlo, Amrita Sher-Gil and Irma Stern.

+JCAF's second research theme, Worldmaking (2024-2026), is explored through a trilogy of exhibitions – Ecospheres (2024), Structures (2025), and Reverse Futures (2026) – and an accompanying series of talks and publications that consider the kind of world we want to inhabit and leave behind.
+Worldmaking refers to the ways we collectively make the spaces around us that we inhabit through symbolic practices.